Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Conclusions

-We have introduced a stochastic multilevel emulator which adopted elements of the autoregressive structure from \cite{Kennedy2000} to construct a more accurate mean function and the latent variance structure of HetGP to account for a heteroscedastic computer model.
+We have introduced a stochastic multilevel emulator, which adopted elements of (i) the autoregressive structure from \cite{Kennedy2000} to construct a more accurate mean function and (ii) the latent variance structure of HetGP to account for a heteroscedastic computer model.
 This structure allowed us to link together two versions of the Athena simulator to perform accurate and efficient sensitivity analysis.
 The easy to generate training data allowed us to build an adequate emulator without having to spend many days generating training data.

 It would be interesting to see, from a methodological point of view, how the SML emulator could be improved.
-One idea would be to implement a sequential design rule similar to that of \citet{Gratiet2015}.
+One idea would be to implement a sequential design rule similar to that of \citet{Gratiet2015}, that is, minimising some design criterion such as integrated mean squared prediction error.
+Another idea would be to use a preliminary round of simulations to see where cheap simulations might be most beneficial.
+For example, it might be beneficial to place more cheap points where the two levels agree most and then retain the expensive simulation budget for areas where the two levels disagree.
 It would also be interesting to see if replicates could improve this type of emulator in the same way that replicates benefit HetGP.
-Replication could be especially beneficial in the cheap simulator; this would help to reduce the size of computational overheads of a large design matrix (although our design matrix for the Athena emulator was not particularly large).
+Replication could be especially beneficial in the cheap simulator; this would help to reduce the size of computational overheads of a large design matrix since inference is $\mathcal{O}(N^3)$ for HetGP and $\mathcal{O}\left((N_C+N_E)^3\right)$ for SML.
+Prediction is $\mathcal{O}\left(N^2\right)$ for HetGP and $\mathcal{O}\left((N_C+N_E)^2\right)$ for SML.
 Another possibility would be to link the variance of the two simulators; we chose not to do this as it would involve linking two latent variance processes and would involve inversion of a large matrix, increasing the computational cost of inference and prediction.